mattparker/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 #### Add from a Built-in List

 - Lamplight contains a number of built-in sets of options.
-To see what is there, click on the 'add from built-in list' option.
+To see what is there, click on the 'add from built-in list' button.
 They include yes/no; some demographic options such as ethnicity, gender, religion and language; number lists; days and months.
-If you would like to add any of these lists of options to your field, click on the circle next to the appropriate one then click 'add'.
+If you would like to use any of these lists as options for your field, click on the circle next to the appropriate one then click 'add'.
 - If you do not see any sets of options which are relevant to your field, click cancel to come out of the bulk lists again.

 Once you have added options to your fields, do not forget to save them before leaving the page, using the 'save all changes' tab which can be found at the top and bottom of the page.